Aster in Space

 About us

-Aster is a student team from the Eindhoven University of Technology and currently consists of 17 members.
-With a multi-disciplinary background, we strive to bring space to Eindhoven.
+Aster is a student team from the Eindhoven University of Technology and currently consists of 25 members with multi-disciplinary backgrounds.
+We strive to bring space to Eindhoven.

 Frequently Asked Questions